U.S., UK launch video trade talks, pledge quick work in post-Brexit era

 “We will undertake negotiations at an accelerated pace and have committed the resources necessary to progress at a fast pace,” they said.
 “A Free Trade Agreement would contribute to the long-term health of our economies, which is vitally important as we recover from the challenges posed by Covid-19,” the disease caused by the novel coronavirus.

 It will be Washington’s first major new trade negotiation in 2020.
-London has also been working out trade terms with the European Union following its exit from the block in January.
+London has also been working out trade terms with the European Union following its exit from the bloc in January.
+One UK official told journalists in a background briefing that London’s goal was to expeditiously complete both negotiations, and there could be a positive dynamic between them, although they were headed by different lead negotiators.

 Both countries are trying to shore up domestic supply chains as they grapple with the effects of the coronavirus crisis.

-Lighthizer has named the UK trade talks one of the Trump administration’s top priorities for 2020.
+Lighthizer has named the UK trade talks one of his top priorities for 2020.
 He published objectives more than a year ago that sought full access for U.S. agricultural products and reduced tariffs for U.S. manufactured goods.

 Republican U.S. Senator Chuck Grassley of Iowa said he hopes a trade deal with the UK lays the groundwork for an improved deal with the EU.